Medical expert of the article

 - Strong opioids: morphine, diamorphine, fentanyl, buprenorphine, oxycodone, hydromorphine

-Adjuvants: antidepressants, anticonvulsants, steroids, muscle relaxants (for example, tizanidine, baclofen), bisphosphonates (for example, zoledronic acid, alendronic acid, ibandronic acid), calcitonin, exercise, physiological support, thermotherapy, traditional medicine, hydrotherapy, acupuncture.
+Adjuvants: antidepressants, anticonvulsants, steroids, muscle relaxants (eg, tizanidine, baclofen), bisphosphonates (eg, zoledronic acid, alendronic acid, ibandronic acid), calcitonin, exercise, physiological support, thermotherapy, traditional medicine, hydrotherapy, acupuncture.